-Dr. Sekula is known internationally and nationally for his development of microvascular techniques, which provide patients with improved outcomes, reduced complications, and easier recoveries.
-He has performed more than 1,500 procedures for patients with trigeminal neuralgia, hemifacial spasm, and other cranial neuralgias.
-He has also developed techniques in brain surgeries of all types that reduce patients’ hospital stays to one or two days without the need for the intensive care unit after the procedure.
+An internationally renowned expert in minimally invasive brain surgery, Dr. Sekula performs more than 500 operations each year for patients throughout the United States and beyond for the most complex neurologic disorders.
+Dr. Sekula has performed more than 1,500 procedures for patients with trigeminal neuralgia, hemifacial spasm, and other cranial neuralgias.
+Last year, he performed more than 200 operations for patients with cranial neuralgias and 50 operations for patients with brain tumors of all types.
+He is an expert in minimally invasive brain and spine surgery and has developed techniques in brain surgeries of all types that reduce patients’ hospital stays to one or two days without the need for the intensive care unit after the procedure.

-Dr. Sekula is also a renowned teacher of neurological surgery and is a frequent lecturer nationally and internationally.
-He has been awarded the annual faculty teaching award by the department’s residents in 2015 and 2016.
-Dr. Sekula has authored or co-authored many original journal articles and book chapters, and is coeditor of the textbook Microvascular Decompression Surgery, a comprehensive look at MVD surgery, widely accepted as an effective remedy for cranial nerve hyperexcitability disorders including hemifacial spasm, trigeminal neuralgia, and glossopharyngeal neuralgia.
+In addition to his clinical and administrative duties at the University of Pittsburgh, Dr. Sekula oversees a preclinical laboratory studying fundamental mechanisms of facial pain.
+He has published more than 100 scientific article and is a coeditor of the textbook Microvascular Decompression Surgery, a comprehensive look at MVD surgery, widely accepted as an effective remedy for cranial nerve hyperexcitability disorders including hemifacial spasm, trigeminal neuralgia, and glossopharyngeal neuralgia.

 Specialized Areas of Interest